 During Superbloom years, huge lupine fields can be found all around Folsom Lake.
 Folsom Lake is a popular recreation area located around 2 hours northeast of San Francisco and around 35 minutes northeast of Sacramento.
 Beeks Bight at the western side of the lake is the most popular area to see the lupines, and has been the site of many beautiful photoshoots.

-2021 was a huge Superbloom year at Folsom Lake, with lupine fields blanketing the entire area it seems.
-Lupines bloomed at Folsom Lake again in 2022, and even though it wasn’t as extensive as in 2021, it was still very pretty, with higher water levels.
+2021 was a huge Superbloom year at Folsom Lake, with lupine fields blanketing the entire area!
+Lupines bloomed at Folsom Lake again in 2022, and even though it wasn’t as extensive as in 2021, it was still very pretty, with the lake having higher water levels.

 These pictures were taken at an area on the eastern side of the lake in 2021, where we were mesmerized by the huge purple lupine fields and the beautiful sunset… The lupines here were small, delicate, densely grown together, and so very fragrant…the lightly sweet fragrance enveloped the entire area and turned the flower field into a floral dreamland.
 There were very few people there aside from us that day, so Ken and I felt as though we landed in a secret paradise of purple flowers.
-What an amazing experience that was for us!
+What an amazing experience that we will always remember!

 The vast lupine fields that we saw here rivaled the endless poppy fields that we saw at Antelope Valley in Southern California!